ahrefs/ocannl/README.md

 * **v0.2 inching toward GPU**:
   * **v0.2.0 stack-as-device**: for multicore CPU, improve cache locality and reduce cache contention by treating the C function stack as the "device memory".
+  * **v0.2.1 naive-cuda**: a Cuda backend where "task id" becomes parallelization over blocks, and a new dedicated axis "sample num" becomes parallelization over threads in a block.
 * **v0.1 GCCJIT backend**:
   * **v0.1.2**: multicore computations using a thread-local "task id" index.
   * **v0.1.1**: inlining scalar constants, improved inlining for virtual nodes.